 Congratulations!
-You’ve found the ultimate guide for going solar in Nunavut!
+You’ve found the ultimate guide for installing solar power in Nunavut!

 Nunavut is currently ranked the #11 province/territory in the country for installing a solar power system, but scores as the best province/territory for utility-related factors.

 This page contains all relevant information about installing solar in Nunavut including utility policies, system financing, solar incentives, and natural factors – updated as of Sep 9, 2023.